m3nnodegier/jobs_app/documents/chapter_4.md

 - **get** here is called a verb.
 There are HTTP verbs that determine the functionality allowed for a request.
 In this case, get means "A user may connect to this home route to retrieve some information."

 More on HTTP verbs:
-GET:  Requests using GET should only retrieve data.
+**GET**:  Requests using GET should only retrieve data.

-POST: The POST method is used to submit an entity to the specified resource, e.g. submitting a form.
+**POST**: The POST method is used to submit an entity to the specified resource, e.g. submitting a form.

-PUT: The PUT method is used to update a database table record.
+**PUT**: The PUT method is used to update a database table record.

-DELETE: The DELETE method deletes the specified resource.
+**DELETE**: The DELETE method deletes the specified resource.

 Okay back to our project.
 Notice that we are importing something from a config file from a folder named core.

 `
 ├─.gitignore
 └─backend/